changkun/gp/projects/torantie/README.md

 npm start

-bunny_quad.obj will be loaded at the start of the Programm.
+bunny_quad.obj will be loaded at the start of the program.